Congratulations, you've been accepted to Mount Allison University!

 Join our Incoming Students Facebook Group

-Once you get your @mta.ca e-mail address, connect with the MtA community by joining the Mount Allison Incoming Students Facebook group (to be created in late fall).
+Once you get your @mta.ca e-mail address, connect with the MtA community by joining the Mount Allison Incoming Students 2022-23 Facebook group.

 Get to know future classmates and housemates, tell the group more about yourself, and ask lots of questions.